pdmxdd/blog-explore/content/data-engineering/scala/bootcamp-scala-exercises/challenge-four/_index.md

   }
 ```

 A readable solution.
-If the tests pass I'll try to make it more concise.
+If the tests pass I'll try to onelineify it.

 ### Result: PASS